 As I scanned over the new releases in search of my next review I saw something that looked a little too familiar.

 The special edition is approximately nine minutes longer than the original release, so that is nine minutes you did not see in the original 162.
-The ticket price for this is going to be $11-13 at most theaters, so you will essentially be paying more than a dollar per minute if you watch this as opposed to the 6 to 8 cents per minute you would have paid at the first release.
+The ticket price for this is going to be eleven to thirteen dollars at most theaters, so you will essentially be paying more than a dollar per minute if you watch this as opposed to the six to eight cents per minute you would have paid at the first release.